The best invisible dog fence

-You may wish to enlist the aid of of somebody to train your dog with the system as well as installers or you may wish to do this yourself.
+You may wish to enlist the aid of somebody to train your dog with the system as well as installers, or you may wish to do this yourself.

 How do invisible fences work?

-There are couple of different methods – really two primarily.
+There are a couple of different methods – really two primarily.